 If delirium is prevented, it should generate cost savings.

 This guideline does not cover children and young people (younger than 18 years), people receiving end-of-life care, or people with intoxication and/or withdrawing from drugs or alcohol, and people with delirium associated with these states.
-For more information see section 2 Notes on the scope of the guidance.

 The guideline will assume that prescribers will use a drug's summary of product characteristics to inform decisions made with individual people.